Your Full Guide to Buying a Car in Spain

 Legal documentation requirements

 1. NIE Number: You will require an NIE (Number de Identificación de Extranjero) number if you are not a citizen of Spain.
-For many legal operations, including the purchase of a car, this special identification number is necessary.
+For many legal operations, including the purchase of a vehicle, this special identification number is necessary.

 1. Residency: To register a vehicle, several regions of Spain may demand proof of residency.
 To find out if this is required, research the local laws in your area.